 In 2015 he sang Beethoven’s 9th Symphony with the ensemble Spira Mirabilis in different theatres in Italy as well at the Tonhalle in Zurich, the Victoria Hall in Geneva, the Kulturkasino in Bern and in the Stadtcasino in Basel.
 His engagement as a singer of the German Lied is also very important for him.

 In 2015/2016 he was part of the Accademia Teatro alla Scala, where he got many valuable musical suggestions by famous maestros, such as Renato Bruson, Luciana Serra, Luciana D’Intino and Vincenzo Scalera.
 He also made his debut at the Teatro alla Scala singing the role of a Soldier in Wozzeck, Tierhändler in Der Rosenkavalier and Monostatos in a new production of The Magic Flute, put on stage by Peter Stein.

-Future engagements include Tamino in Die Zauberflöte at the Opera de Toulon and in Shanghai, Jamil (Die Arabische Prinzessein), Jacquino (Fidelio), Frankenstein, Murzah (Miriways) at the Hamburg State Opera.
+Future engagements include Tamino in Die Zauberflöte at the Greek National Opera and in Shanghai, Jamil (Die Arabische Prinzessein), Jacquino (Fidelio), Frankenstein, Murzah (Miriways) at the Hamburg State Opera.

 |L. v.
 Beethoven||Fidelio||Jacquino|

 |B. Britten||A Midsummer Nights Dream||Flute||Hamburg State Opera|

 |Die Zauberflöte||Tamino||Hamburg State Opera|